0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 Now I needed a way to connect this device to our computer.
 What I found to use were 2x [FT232RL FTDI Usb to TTL Serial Adapter](http://www.hiletgo.com/ProductDetail/2152064.html) that I ordered from Amazon for around $6/each.

 For this use since I only needed the VCC/GND and RX/TX from each, I was able to use the pins without doing any more soldering.
-We will need one FTDI adapter for the logging console, and the other to do the programming.
+I needed one FTDI adapter for the logging console, and the other to do the programming.
 The CEN lead will be left open for now as it touched to GND to reset the chip.

 |FT232RL Front|FT232RL Back|